FAQs

 Payment

 All projects must be paid in full prior to shipment of the final product.
 Jobs with a total invoice below $500.00 US must be paid in full to secure production position on our print schedule.
 Projects over $500.00 US will require a 50% deposit to secure the production time, and the remaining 50% is due to before the job leaves our facility.
 The deposit is non-refundable if the job is canceled but can remain as a credit with our studio for future orders.
-If a job falls into a rush scenario payment in full is required on all rush orders.
+Payment is required in full to begin any rush projects.
 We do operate on net terms with clients who qualify for such production.
 Please inquire to info@vahallastudios.com to discuss these details.

 Artwork Ownership